 Community Safety Accreditation Scheme

-- Require name and address for the offence of begging
+- The power to require name and address for those who are begging

 - The power to remove alcohol from those under 18

 - The power to confiscate alcohol from those acting anti-socially

 It is an offence to refuse to comply with the request of a CSAS officer.